DOAJ/doaj/static_content/about/content/index.md

 The DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
 Today, this independent database contains over 14 500 peer-reviewed open access journals covering all areas of science, technology, medicine, social sciences, arts and humanities.
-Journals from all countries and in all languages are welcome to apply for inclusion.
+Open access journals from all countries and in all languages are welcome to apply for inclusion.

 DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ basic criteria](/apply/guide) for inclusion.